 First, you must forget all about the food pyramids and nutritional guidelines passed down from governmental agencies that you have seen your whole life.
 That’s how Paleo and keto go hand in hand.

 The best way to achieve nutritional ketosis is through a properly formulated ketogenic diet.
 And the only way to do that is to get your keto macronutrient ratios, first.

 Find Your Keto Diet Macronutrients

-To reclaim a ketone burning metabolism and start using ketones again, you need to find your daily macronutrient targets.
+To reclaim a ketone burning metabolism and start using ketones again, you need to find your daily macronutrient targets first.

 USE BODY FAT PERCENTAGE TO GET KETO PROTEIN TARGET

 If you don’t have a digital scale or body fat calipers laying around, the quickest way to get body fat percentage is to compare yourself in your undies to someone who looks like you in their undies.

 1. KETO MACRO: PROTEIN

 I learned about this formula in the book, Keto Clarity.

 0.5 x 175 = ~88g of protein daily target